-Modest improvement in the Foundation's investment portfolio market value is anticipated into 2011 based a financially prudent long-term investment and financial management approach adopted by the Foundation in 2009.
+Cautious optimism for improvement in the Foundation's investment portfolio market value is anticipated into 2012 based on a financially prudent long-term investment and financial management approach adopted by the Foundation in 2009.
 This approach was reviewed with senior managers of the Department of Fisheries and Oceans in mid-2009.
 It is designed to restore the fund to its inflation adjusted value by 2019 while also making provision for increasing annual distribution of project funding over the same period.

-2011 Actions: To achieve these goals, the Foundation will adhere to a conservative (7% investment growth projection) 10 year investment strategy and an integrated cost containment strategy.
-By 2019, we project a zero deficit on the principal, a reserve fund and capacity to offer a minimum \$1 million per year in ASEF Program funding.
+2012 Actions: To achieve these goals, the Foundation will adhere to a conservative (7% investment growth projection) 10 year investment strategy and an integrated cost containment strategy.
+By 2019, we project a zero deficit on the principal, a reserve fund and capacity to offer a minimum \$1 million per year in ASCF Program funding.